 - 5.8.1.
 The resident/fellow may appeal the decision of the department chair. - 5.8.2.
 If the resident/fellow is unsuccessful in his or her appeal to the chairperson, he or she may submit a written request to the dean for a review of due process involved in the program's decision of dismissal/termination/non-renewal of appointment. - 5.8.3.
 A request for appeal to the dean must be submitted in writing within seven (7) days of the notification of the final departmental decision. - 5.8.4.
 The appeal must be submitted to both the dean and the program director. - 5.8.5.
-The dean shall instruct the GME office to convene an Institutional Appeal Committee to review the case and provide an advisory opinion as to whether the residency/fellowship program afforded the resident/fellow due process in its decision to dismiss or to not renew the resident's appointment.
-This review is that of program protocol and documentation in the case.
-MSM's Designated Institutional Officer, or his or her designee, shall chair the institutional appeal committee. - 5.8.5.1.
-The Institutional Appeal Committee shall consist of the DIO, two (2) faculty members, and one (1) administrative person, usually the GME Director, who functions as a facilitator and manages scheduling, communication, and administrative functions of the committee. - 5.8.5.2.
+The dean shall instruct the GME office to convene an Institutional Appeal Committee to review the case and provide an advisory opinion regarding whether or not the residency/fellowship program afforded the resident/fellow due process in its decision to dismiss or not renew the resident's appointment.
+This review is program protocol and required documentation in each case.
+MSM's Designated Institutional Officer, or his or her designee, shall chair the Institutional Appeal Committee. - 5.8.5.1.
+The Institutional Appeal Committee shall consist of the DIO, two (2) faculty members, and one (1) administrative employee, usually the GME Director, who functions as a facilitator and manages scheduling, communication, and administrative functions of the committee. - 5.8.5.2.
 The Institutional Appeal Committee will meet to review the resident/fellow's training documents and hear directly from the resident/fellow and program director regarding the matter. - 5.8.5.3.
-The Institutional Appeal Committee will notify the resident/fellow and program director of the meeting date, time, place, and committee members' names and titles.
+The Institutional Appeal Committee will notify the resident/fellow and program director of the meeting date, time, place, and the committee members' names and titles.

-- 5.8.5.4.
-The program director shall provide the training documents and record of the departmental appeal proceedings. - The program director must also provide a written summary letter and timeline of events for the committee to review at least 24 hours before the scheduled meeting. - 5.8.5.5.
-The Institutional Appeal Committee shall give the resident/fellow an opportunity to present written and/or verbal evidence to dispute the allegations that led to the disciplinary action. - The resident/fellow may submit written documentation to the committee to review and must do so at least 24 hours before the scheduled meeting. - 5.8.5.6.
-The resident/fellow may bring an advocate, such as a faculty member, staff member, or other resident/fellow. - 5.8.5.7.
+5.8.5.4.
+The program director shall provide the training documents and record of the departmental appeal proceedings.

+The program director must also provide a written summary letter and timeline of events for the committee to review at least 24 hours before the scheduled meeting.

+5.8.5.5.
+The Institutional Appeal Committee shall give the resident/fellow an opportunity to present written and/or verbal evidence to dispute the allegations that led to the disciplinary action.

+The resident/fellow may submit written documentation to the committee to review and must do so at least 24 hours before the scheduled meeting.

+- 5.8.5.6.
+The resident/fellow may bring to the meeting an advocate, such as a faculty member, staff member, or other resident/fellow. - 5.8.5.7.
 Legal counsel is not permitted to attend the appeal because the process is an academic appeal. - 5.8.5.8.
-Recording of meeting(s) and/or proceedings is prohibited. - 5.8.6.
+Recording of the meeting(s) and/or proceedings is prohibited. - 5.8.6.
 The institutional appeals committee chair will submit a written report of the findings to the dean who will make the final determination regarding the status of the resident/fellow. - 5.8.7.
 The final written determination by the dean may be: - 5.8.7.1.
-That the resident/fellow is returned to the residency/fellowship program without penalty. - 5.8.7.2.
-Recommendation for dismissal, termination, or non-renewal of appointment stands. - 5.8.7.3.
-Other as deemed appropriate by the dean. - 5.8.8.
-If a recommendation for dismissal/termination/non-renewal is confirmed, the resident/fellow is removed from the payroll effective the day of the dean's decision.
+That the resident/fellow is returned to the residency/fellowship program without penalty; - 5.8.7.2.
+Recommendation for dismissal, termination, or non-renewal of appointment stands; - 5.8.7.3.
+Other determination as deemed appropriate by the dean. - 5.8.8.
+If a recommendation for dismissal/termination/non-renewal is confirmed, the resident/ fellow is removed from the payroll effective the day of the dean's decision.

-POLICY NUMBER GME-02

-EFFECTIVE DATE 06/01/2019

-PAGE(S) 04

-SUPERSEDES 06/01/2014

-SUBJECT ANNUAL INSTITUTION AND PROGRAM REVIEW POLICY
+MOREHOUSE SCHOOL OF MEDICINE GRADUATE MEDICAL EDUCATION POLICIES AND PROCEDURES POLICY NUMBER PCCM-02 EFFECTIVE DATE PAGE(S) 06/01/2019 05 SUBJECT ANNUAL INSTITUTION AND PROGRAM REVIEW POLICY SUPERSEDES 06/01/2014